 While there remains no cure for HIV, available medications are effective at managing the virus.
 People living with HIV who have access to sustained treatment have more or less the same life expectancy as those who are HIV-negative.
 Knowledge of prevention strategies is also better than ever, and it is much harder to transmit HIV than generally supposed.
-For example, the risk of transmission is zero if a condom is used properly and no breakage occurs, and it’s negligible to zero if a person living with HIV is being successfully treated with antiretroviral medications.

 While this scientific reality must not be ignored, many people, including in Ontario, face significant institutional, social and economic barriers to accessing health care and life-saving medications.
 Moreover, social attitudes have not nearly kept pace with science; HIV-related stigma and accompanying discrimination remain entrenched and pervasive.
 It is shameful that, per a 2012 Canada-wide study prepared for the Public Health Agency of Canada, 15 per cent of Canadians feel afraid of people with HIV, 24 per cent feel uncomfortable wearing a sweater once worn by a person living with HIV and 22 per cent feel uncomfortable shopping at a small neighbourhood grocery store owned by someone living with HIV.